Azubigreatsam/A-Classification-Project-The-Customer-Churn-Analysis/README.md

+## Telco Churning Project using Machine Learning

+# This project will utilize the CRISP-DM framework for its analysis

 The aim of this project is to build machine learning models which will be trained to predict customer churn for a company using the customer churn data

-## Telco Churning Project using Machine Learning

-This project will utilize the CRISP-DM framework for its analysis

 ## Business Understanding